 - Demonstrate competency in visual, spatial, and/or time-based media through the production of creative works.

 - Describe, analyze and evaluate how the student’s studio-based creative practice has evolved over time.

 - Discuss creative works in light of their social and ethical implications.

 Mollie Davis, AMD’17

 While some students may have spent a much-deserved winter break at home, Mollie Davis, AMD’17 traveled to Israel.
-Davis, who is the BFA in Studio Art with the School of the Museum of Fine Arts, Boston, helped to organize the first annual Daroma Festival, a celebration of the arts held in Sderot, Israel.
-As part of her studies, Davis takes classes at both Northeastern and the School of the Museum of Fine Arts, Boston, a program that is only available at select universities.
-The program offers Davis the opportunity to take foundational classes at Northeastern and explore the School of the Museum of Fine Arts, Boston, which allows students to take classes ranging from performance art to pictograph and symbol drawing.
+Davis, who is the BFA in Studio Art with the School of the Museum of Fine Arts at Tufts University (SMFA at Tufts), helped to organize the first annual Daroma Festival, a celebration of the arts held in Sderot, Israel.
+As part of her studies, Davis takes classes at both Northeastern and the School of the Museum of Fine Arts at Tufts University, a program that is only available at select universities.
+The program offers Davis the opportunity to take foundational classes at Northeastern and explore School of the Museum of Fine Arts at Tufts University, Boston, which allows students to take classes ranging from performance art to pictograph and symbol drawing.